-The fact that fluorocarbon line is practically invisible underwater can of course be considered advantageous when using it as a leader.
+The fact that fluorocarbon line is practically invisible underwater can be considered advantageous when using it as a leader.

-But, it is absolutely essential that you use a fluorocarbon leader of at least 80lb, which is a pound test that has worked very well for my own pike fishing.
+But, it is essential that you use a fluorocarbon leader of at least 80lb, which is a pound test that has worked very well for my pike fishing.

 RELATED READING: Make sure to read up on the best and most suitable pike leaders (both wire and fluorocarbon)

 Even with such a diameter, it remains crucial that you check your fluorocarbon leader fairly often, as every pike bite can worsen its abrasion resistance.
 Better safe than sorry, right?

 Here, the answer is a more solid yes, unfortunately.
 Many fishermen use braided line when fishing for pike, and that is perfectly fine if it is used as the mainline!

 As braid has fairly low abrasion resistance, pike will have an easy time biting through it.
 And therefore, it is absolutely not suitable as a leader material when the target fish is northern pike.

 Many people prefer this material over monofilament for their mainline.

 If you use braid, just make sure you use either the above-mentioned extra-thick fluorocarbon leader or a simple wire leader at the end of your braided mainline.